walnuthq/madara-docs/docs/components/starknet_os.md

 ## Overview

 SNOS is a Rust library for managing the execution of the Cairo Virtual Machine (CairoVM).
-It runs a specialized Cairo program responsible for executing and verifying transactions, generating execution traces that are later used for proving.
+It runs a specialized Cairo program responsible for executing and verifying transactions, generating output that is later used for proving.

 ## Responsibilities